NatalieLockyer/Hangman/README.md

 ### Game Instructions Page

-When the user selections option 2, they will see a new screen with the game instuctions.
+When the user selects option 2, they will see a new screen with the game instuctions.
 Once the user has finished with this they can hit enter to return to the main screen.

 <p align="center">
 <img src="./assets/images/readme_imgs/game_instructions.png">